- Our contact details

 - If you attend our annual or international conferences, we use Ex-Ordo as the online platform for you to access the content and to manage abstract submissions and reviews.
 We share your name and email address with Ex-Ordo in order for you to access the platform.
 Once logged in, you can update your details in your profile.
 You can find out more about how Ex-Ordo uses your data in the Ex-Ordo privacy notice.

 - Your payment information is processed by a third party, Mastercard.
 You can find out more about how Mastercard processes your data by referring to the Mastercard privacy notice.

 - Eventsforce provides the booking system.
 To find out more about how they process your information, please refer to the Eventsforce privacy notice.

-- The RCPCH administrates a majority of courses and events via its Learning Management System (LMS), the RCPCH Compass site.
+- The RCPCH administrates a majority of courses and events via its Learning Management System (LMS), the RCPCH Learning website.
 This is to provide delegates with access to materials, course evaluation forms and completion certificates.
-The RCPCH will register an account on the RCPCH Compass site for those individuals who do not already have an existing RCPCH Compass account.
+RCPCH will register an account on the RCPCH Learning site for those individuals who do not already have an existing RCPCH Learning account.
 For the purposes of registration, the RCPCH will use the user’s RCPCH number (if applicable), first name, surname and email address as per the details held on the RCPCH membership database or details provided by the individual when making the booking (contractual obligation).
-For more information about the RCPCH Compass site, please see https://www.rcpch.ac.uk/about-us/compass-terms-conditions-privacy
+See terms and conditions and privacy notice for RCPCH Learning.

 We will never share your details with third parties for marketing purposes.